openfaas/docs/docs/tutorials/expanded-timeouts.md

 Google Cloud's various Load Balancer options have their [own configuration options too](https://cloud.google.com/load-balancing/docs/https).

+For Ingress Nginx, set the `nginx.ingress.kubernetes.io/proxy-read-timeout` annotation to extend the timeout.
+This annotation is specified in seconds - for example, to extend the timeout to 30 minutes, use `nginx.ingress.kubernetes.io/proxy-read-timeout: "1800"`.

-Finally, if you need to invoke a function for longer than one of your infrastructure components allows, then you should use an [asynchronous invocation](/reference/async), which in OpenFaaS Standard can also be retried if it fails, and scaled out to massive concurrency.
+Finally, if you need to invoke a function for longer than one of your infrastructure components allows, then you should use an [asynchronous invocation](/reference/async).
+Asynchronous function invocations bypass these components because they are eventually invoked from the queue-worker, not the Internet.
+The queue-worker for OpenFaaS Standard will also retry invocations if required.

 ## Further support